cestella/Casey-s-Public-Blog/resume/index.markdown

 * Experience with being a non-managerial technical lead; guiding and training junior engineers.
 * Devised and lead the implementation of a new architecture for more efficient data ingestion and processing.
-* Contributed much of the code in an open source offering from Explorys: http://github.com/ExplorysMedical/Apothecary
+* Contributed much of the code in our open source project: [http://github.com/ExplorysMedical/Apothecary]

 ## Game Communication, Mayfield Heights OH